VeoBlack/Missionrow-Cleanup/README.md

 # missonrow-cleanup
  Installation guide:
 1. download the ZIP file.
-2. Open the ZIP file (Missionrow-Cleanup-main).
+2. Open the ZIP file.
 3. drag the folder inside of the ZIP File into your resource folder
-4. go to your server.cfg and write: "Ensure Missionrow-Cleanup-main".
+4. go to your server.cfg and write: "Ensure Missionrow-Cleanup".